History of the Seattle Seahawks: 2015: The Quest For A 4th Super Bowl Appearance

 In week 12, the Seahawks faced the Pittsburgh Steelers for the third time since losing to them in Super Bowl XL.
 The game ended up being an offensive shootout, and a late touchdown by Doug Baldwin sealed a 39–30 victory, getting them over .500 for the first time in 2015.
 It was their first win against the Steelers since 2003.
 However, the team suffered another devastating injury as Jimmy Graham suffered a broken patella early in the game, and was lost for the year.

-The Seahawks regained their stride during the homestretch, finish the year 4-1 - the one loss being in Week 16 against the Rams, who swept the Seahawks in the regular season for the first time since 2004.
+The Seahawks regained their stride during the homestretch, finishing the year 4–1, the one loss being in Week 16 against the Rams, who swept the Seahawks in the regular season for the first time since 2004.
 They finished the year 10–6, good enough for second place in the division (Arizona won the NFC West with a 13–3 record, earning the #2 seed.) and earning the #6 seed in the NFC Playoffs.
-Also worth noting was that the Seahawks overall team record rose above .500 for the first time in franchise history; their Week 14 win against the Baltimore Ravens brought the record to 313-312-0.
+Also worth noting was that the Seahawks overall team record rose above .500 for the first time in franchise history; their Week 14 win against the Baltimore Ravens brought the record to 313–312–0.

 The Seahawks began their postseason run by traveling to Minnesota to face the Vikings in the wild card round, in one of the coldest games in NFL history, as the temperature on the field at game time was -6 F. Minnesota held the Seahawks scoreless until the fourth quarter, but could not reach the end zone themselves and had to settle for field goals the whole game.
 The Seahawks managed to score a touchdown and a field goal deep in the fourth quarter to take a 10–9 lead, but the Vikings seemed poised to score a fourth field goal and win until Vikings kicker Blair Walsh missed a 27-yard chip shot, allowing the Seahawks to escape with the victory.
 However, the Seahawks' luck ran out in the divisional round, against the #1 seed Carolina Panthers.
-In one of the most disastrous first halves in team history, the Panthers ran the Seahawks off the field to the tune of a 31-0 halftime lead.
+In one of the most disastrous first halves in team history, the Panthers ran the Seahawks off the field to the tune of a 31–0 halftime lead.
 The Seahawks made it a game in the second half, bringing the score all the way back to 31–24, but failed to recover an onside kick in the final two minutes of play to seal their fate.

 Still, the Seahawks enjoyed their fifth consecutive year of ten or more wins, their longest streak in franchise history.
 The Seahawks also sent seven players to the Pro Bowl, including Russell Wilson, Michael Bennett, Earl Thomas, and Tyler Lockett.